 How do you know which of these programs is the best fit for you and your business’ needs?
 We’ve got you covered:

 The Paycheck Protection Program (PPP) is a small business loan from the government.
 Businesses can leverage this loan to help with payroll costs and interest payments on current debt.
-As of April 24, 2020, additional funding is available and applications open on April 27, 2020, for this high-demand program.
+A second round of PPP funding was approved on December 27, 2020.

-However, the new funds are expected to be allocated quickly.
-Learn more about the current details for an availability of the Paycheck Protection Program — including tax considerations for expenses paid with forgiven loans.
+Learn more about the current details for an availability of the Paycheck Protection Program—including tax considerations for expenses paid with forgiven loans.

 Good news!
 These loans are 100% guaranteed, without collateral or a personal guarantee.
 Just what small businesses need when finances are plunging quickly.
 You can defer the loan when you use it for permitted purposes.
 Another bonus: some or all of the loan balance is forgivable.

-Based on the IRS rules, you can use this small business loan for:
+Based on the PPP rules, you can use this small business loan for: